Our Mace Bearers

 Sadly, George Adams passed away on the 4th of July 2010 – he was a true gentleman, dignified and dedicated to his long service as Sergeant-at-Mace.
 In 2015 Les Adams also passed away and so ends a great partnership between the Adams and Llandovery.

-The tradition still carries on with Richard Thomas and Meirion Jones, both of whom have now accumulated a number of years service for the Town.
+The tradition still carries on with Richard Thomas who has now accumulated a number of years service for the Town.